-The Department of Medical Ethics and Health Policy at the University of Pennsylvania will have our third Bioethics Boot Camp, a three-week intensive introduction to bioethics, on June 4-23, 2017.
+The Department of Medical Ethics and Health Policy at the University of Pennsylvania will had our third Bioethics Boot Camp, a three-week intensive introduction to bioethics, on June 4-23, 2017.

 Bioethics Boot Camp is designed for graduate students in philosophy, political theory, law and the social sciences.